WillWang1113/Moving-Average-Diffusion/README.md

-# (ICML 2025) A Non-isotropic Time Series Diffusion Model with Moving Average Transitions
+# A Non-isotropic Time Series Diffusion Model with Moving Average Transitions
-This repo is the Pytorch implementation of our ICML'25 paper: A Non-isotropic Time Series Diffusion Model with Moving Average Transitions
+This repo is the Pytorch implementation of the paper: A Non-isotropic Time Series Diffusion Model with Moving Average Transitions

 ## Requirements
 Python version: 3.10